Texas A&M University Qatar Campus

-Level 3: Students not eligible for teaching assignments.
+Level 3: Ineligible—Students not eligible for teaching assignments.
 Ineligible students who wish to be considered for future employment should participate in spoken language training (such as those offered by TAMU CTE-ELP or other independent English language instruction providers) to assist them in meeting English language proficiency requirements.
 They will remain ineligible until they achieve a certifying score on the oral skills assessment of the ELPE or the speaking section of one of the Global Standardized tests (TOEFL, TOEFL Essentials, or IELTS).

 |Locally Administered Exam (on Texas A&M campus)